ArvendraChhonkar/VCPlayer/README.md

-# 🎞️ MyPlayer – C++ Video Player with SDL2, FFmpeg, and ImGui
+# 🎞️ VCPlayer – C++ Video Player with SDL2, FFmpeg, and ImGui

 A lightweight, modular, and modern video player built using C++17, SDL2, FFmpeg, and Dear ImGui.
 It features a custom ImGui-based interface and includes file browsing and volume control with simple buttons.